hsiafan/httpdump/README.rst

 Usage
 ~~~~~

+Basic usage:

+.. code:: sh

+    # Use tcpdump to capture packets:
+    tcpdump -wtest.pcap tcp port 80
+    # only output the requested URL and response status
+    parse-pcap test.pcap
+    # or use pipe
+    sudo tcpdump -w- tcp port 80 | parse-pcap
+    # parse-live need to be root. capture network device en1
+    # on linux/osx ifconfig to see all network devices
+    sudo parse-live en1
+    # capture traffics on all devices
+    sudo parse-live

 Following take parse-pcap as example. parse-live works exactly same as
 parse-pcap, just change file name to device name.

-Use tcpdump to capture packets:

-.. code:: sh

-    tcpdump -wtest.pcap tcp port 80
+Output level
+^^^^^^^^^^^^

+Parse-pcap/parse-live only show urls by default.
+Use -v to display more:
 Then:

 .. code:: sh

-    # only output the requested URL and response status
-    parse-pcap test.pcap
     # output http req/resp headers
     parse-pcap -v test.pcap
     # output http req/resp headers and body which belong to text type